Naming the disorder, finding its cause if possible, and describing characteristics.

 A measure of internal consistency of a test, where the first half of the test correlates with the second half of the test.

-Audio-record a minimum of 100 utterances, use age-appropriate conversation topics, ask primarily open-ended questions, and allow enough periods of silence to encourage the client to initiate speech.
+Use age-appropriate conversation topics, ask primarily open-ended questions, and allow enough periods of silence to encourage the client to initiate speech.

-What are ways to obtain a Speech-Language Sample?
+Ways to obtain a Speech-Language Sample

 Standard evaluation of the oral and facial structures to identify any structural abnormalities that may affect speech production.

-What is an Oral Mech / Orofacial Exam?
+An Oral Mech / Orofacial Exam

 Evaluating the child’s ability to learn with a test-teach-retest format.